chandanacharya1/customer-matching/README.md

 (If there is a case when 2 matched partners have same rating, the partner with shortest distance will be displayed on top)

-If there are no best matches for entered details, ,status code 404 is returned.
+If there are no best matches for entered details, status code 404 is returned.

 ``